AGNUcius/GNUnix/README.txt

 then morphs into whatever you want during use.

-For now it is just a 'mini' install of UBUNTU
+For now it is just a 'mini' install of UBUNTU with IceWM, Emacs, Chromium, htop, etc.
-Precise 12.04 with IceWM and Chromium.

 The core idea (only partly implemented) is
 "Install And Launch When Attempted" (IALWA)